mitchallen/microservice-mongodb/README.md

 It was handy for me to use the __close__ method in the unit tests so I wouldn't get port-in-use errors.
 It's also used internally when the module unexpectedly terminates.

-Here is an example of how to create it, then use the server return value to close it (checking for null omitted for brevity):
+Here is how it should be used:

-    require('@mitchallen/microservice-mongodb')(options, function(err,obj) {
+    core.Service(options, function(err,obj) {
         if(err) {
         	// ...
         }